Verification Risk Tiers

 end

-Which provider runs the verification depends on the network and the tier:
+Which path runs the verification depends on the network and the tier:

 flowchart TD